CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 ![image](https://github.com/user-attachments/assets/c1f4a4be-b945-4a8a-9799-75b6178b16f8)

-Agent R is telling us to change our user-agent to our own codename.
-We can do this by changing the user-agent tag in burpsuite or using curl.
-For this I used curl with the user-agent "R".
+Agent R is telling us to change our user agent to our codename.
+We can do this by changing the user-agent tag in Burpsuite or curl.
+For this, I used curl with the user agent "R".
 ```
 └─$ curl -A R 10.10.83.69
 What are you doing!
 Are you one of the 25 employees?
 If not, I going to report this incident